cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 Note that if you delete a `Background Task` then the mediahub will also try to the delete the corresponding published content!
 So normally you won't delete them...

 Most `Background Task`s have one associated directory on the web server, and each directory can be associated with only one `Background Task`: if you try to create a second task with the same directory then you will get a warning and be presented with the existing `Background Task` for that directory.

+Many background tasks are created from the corresponding `App` or `Kiosk` list (publish, export).
+There are also more general background tasks that can be created from the `Background task` list:

+- Backup, which will make a copy of the complete editor database (but note that there is no easy way to restore this kind of backup - this is a server admin/set-up job)
+- Export, which will export all of the editable content (but not the background tasks); this can be imported into other editors
+- Import, which will allow an app export or editor export to be uploaded and imported.

+Note that exports contain the a snapshot of the app or editor, but the import process does NOT overwrite any changes made after the export (including deleting things!).
+So the export/import process can be used to copy apps/etc to another editor, or restore them if the editor files are lost (e.g. the server disk fails), but cannot currently be used to go back to an old version in the same editor.

 ## Server Quick(ish)start